aprilggg/Lightning_Analysis_NWRA/lightning_burst_identification/dashboard_documentation.md

 The dashboard opens to this view with tabs at the bottom.
 Each tab contains a different set of visualizations and can be filtered using the slicer on the right-hand side.
 Slicers are synced between the inner core tabs and the rainband tabs.

+The Power BI "Visualizations" and "Data" panels to the right of the dashboard can be collapsed to enhance the user experience.

 ![overview](images/dashboard_3.png)

 #### Tabs